Suggested Search Terms

 Step 6: Stay Agile and Open to Change

-Recessions often shift customer habits.
-People may shop more locally, seek better value, or prioritize convenience.
+Recessions are uncertain and your target market may shift in unexpected ways.
+People may shop more locally, seek better value, or prioritize affordability over convenience.
 Pay attention to these shifts and be willing to adapt.

-Small businesses have an advantage here: you can pivot faster than large corporations weighed down by bureaucracy.
+Small businesses have an small but real advantage here: you can pivot faster than large corporations weighed down by bureaucracy.
 Use that agility to your benefit.

 Final Thought: Focus on Resilience, Not Just Survival